 The opportunity to use these facilities is available through a variety of methods: For use of the fitness center, participants must be enrolled in either the credit course of Lifetime Fitness, PEFT 151, or the noncredit course, NPER 151 (prerequisite PEFT 151).
 For use of the field house, track, free weight room, and gymnasium, all LCCC and University Partnership students currently enrolled in either credit or noncredit courses may use these facilities during posted informal recreation hours by presenting a valid LCCC I.D. card.
 Non-students may enroll in a noncredit course for informal recreation (NPER 189) to use these facilities.

 The Ewing Activities Center provides facility rental to corporate and the general public groups.
 The LCCC Adventure Challenge Experience which includes team building activities, low and high ropes course elements, is also available to public and corporate groups.
 For additional information contact the Health, Physical Education and Recreation Division toll-free at (800) 995-LCCC, Ext.
 4028 or direct-dial (440) 366-4028.

 Ohio Buckeye Card holders may use the track for free.
 Present the Ohio Buckeye Card to the LCCC Library to receive an LCCC ID.
 The LCCC ID will be used to access the track during informal recreation hours.

 You may register for LCCC credit courses tuition-free if you’re 60 years old or older and have lived in Ohio for at least the past 12 months.
 This registration is processed on select dates only for each credit semester.
-Check the LCCC Academic Calendar for Senior Citizen Tuition-Free registration dates.
+Check the LCCC Academic Calendar for Senior Adult Learner Tuition-Free registration dates.